 Clients typically engage us for transactions that involve complex environmental problems.
 We know that navigating these problems requires fluency in technical subjects such as operating permits, chemicals, regulatory compliance, wastewater discharges, air permits, etc.—and we’re the rare firm that can handle them all.

 Our reputation for working seamlessly with deal counsel isn’t a coincidence.
 Members of our team have served in senior legal roles at some of the world’s largest corporations, giving them first-hand insight into our clients’ concerns and expectations.

 We represent domestic and international clients in every major sector of the commercial real estate industry.
 Recently, for example, we advised several Fortune 500 manufacturers in their purchases and sales of manufacturing facilities and raw land in a number of states and negotiated economic incentives with state and local governments.
 And our due diligence review of a Fortune 100 company’s potential environmental liabilities helped to persuade our client to acquire the company.

-- Defining the scope of Phase I and Phase II environmental site assessments and other due diligence materials, and reviewing and analyzing these materials once produced.
+- Defining the desired scope of Phase I and Phase II reports and other due diligence materials, and reviewing and analyzing these materials once produced.

 The environmental reviews and assessments we manage—both pre- and post-transaction—range from single properties or facilities to multiple domestic and international facilities owned by large, integrated chemical, mining, and manufacturing companies.
 Our innovative techniques, furthermore, can help clients quantify the risks they may face in any particular transaction.
 We can provide detailed background on applicable U.S. and non-U.S. environmental laws and regulations as well.